d13r/dotfiles/.github/README.md

 [Install VcXsrv](https://sourceforge.net/projects/vcxsrv/), then run XLaunch from the Start Menu.
 Accept the default settings except untick "Primary Selection".
 Save the configuration into the `shell:startup` folder so it's started automatically.

-Launch Windows Terminal from the start menu, click the tab dropdown menu, then Debian.
+Launch Windows Terminal from the start menu, click the tab dropdown menu, then Ubuntu.

 Enter a username and password when prompted.